dlesbre/bibtex-autocomplete/README.md

 ## Command line arguments

+As `btac` has a lot of option I'd recommend setting up an alias if you use a lot regularly.

+### Specifying output

 - `-o --output <file.bib>`

   Write output to given file.
 Can be used multiple times when also giving